 Leave a lasting legacy

-Help ensure Glyndebourne’s future for the enjoyment of generations to come
+Help ensure Glyndebourne’s future for the next generation of artists and audiences

 Why we left a gift to Glyndebourne